CompressiveLab/TCS-Net/README.md

 * The trained models (.pth) will save in the `trained_models` folder.

 **2) Testing TCS-Net.**
+* We provide the trained models so that you can put them under `TCS-Net/trained_models/` and use them for testing directly; all trained TCS-Net models can be found in this [GoogleDrive link](https://drive.google.com/drive/folders/15dRG29V51i8rVraz8TkHtev7N3jLkx0U?usp=sharing); Please note that the `folder's names` are the `100 times of sampling rates`, e.g., the folder named `10` includes trained models at `sampling rate = 0.1`.

 * Put the testing folders into `./dataset/test/`.
 * e.g., if you want to test TCS-Net at sampling rate τ = 0.1 with GPU No.0, please run:
 ```
 python test.py --rate 0.1 --GPU 0
 ```
 * After that, the reconstructed images, PSNR and SSIM results will be saved to `./reconstructed_images/`.
 ## End ##

 We appreciate your reading and attention.
 For more details about TCS-Net, please refer to our paper.